BenniWi/learn2code/docs/Homework_1-4.md

 ---

 ## Leap Year Checker
 Write a program in **C** to check if a given Year is a leap year (Schaltjahr).
+Read in a year from the user input on the command line.
 Create a corresponding output on the command line.
 Example:
 ```
 Year: 2020